repowiserepowise

 Where this fits in repowise

-The PR bot is one piece of a larger system.
-Repowise also generates file-level docs, ownership maps, dependency graphs, and code health reports that feed agents through MCP tools.
+The PR bot is one piece of a larger system. repowise also generates file-level docs, ownership maps, dependency graphs, and code health reports that feed agents through MCP tools.
 MCP itself is an open standard for connecting AI apps to tools and data sources, and the current spec uses dated version identifiers such as 2025-11-25. (modelcontextprotocol.io)

 That matters because the PR bot is not a separate guesser.
 It is a thin surface on top of a repository intelligence layer that already knows where the risk is.